danielevilela/node_streams/README.md

 Done in 28.70s.
 ```

-A file with the name `output.csv` will be created with 1 million transformed rows !
+Also a new file with the name `output.csv` will be created with 1 million transformed rows !

+# Conclusion

+In this exercise, we've explored the power of Node.js streams and their ability to handle large amounts of data efficiently.
+We've learned how to use Readable, Transform, and Writable streams to read data from a PostgreSQL database, process it, and save it as a CSV file.<br/>
+By breaking down the data processing into smaller chunks, we can conserve memory and improve the overall performance of our application.<br/>
 Feel free to explore the code, experiment with different settings, and adapt it to your own projects.
 Happy coding!